meehadjawwad/faiz_bot/README.md

     1. Extract the tweet_id of the most recent tweet that mentions the bot
     2. Save the tweet_id in a separate text file
     3. Access that tweet_id in order to filter new mentions
-    4. Reply to the new mentions
+    4. Like and reply to the new mentions
     5. Save the most recent tweet_id to the same file

 ## Aim 1 - Tweets